Search

 N/A 3 to 4"36"18 - 24"55 - 85 days

-Cabbage grows best when daytime temperatures are under 80 F. High fertility, improper water conditions, and heat can cause loose, puffy heads.
-Spring planting should occur as soon as soil can be worked, 3 to 5 weeks before last frost, and fall planting done around June or July.
+Cabbage grows best when daytime temperatures are under 80°F. High fertility, improper water conditions, and heat can cause loose, puffy heads.
+Spring planting should occur as soon as the soil can be worked, 3 to 5 weeks before the last frost, and fall planting should be done around June or July.
 Plants can grow 6 to 12" tall.

 Soil Requirements:

 Requires fertile soil.
-Apply much and grass clippings, or straw around base of plant.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Water Requirements:

 Maintain consistent moisture to prevent heads from cracking.
-Water on the sides of the plant and avoid wetting any part of the plant.
+Water only the sides of the plant, avoiding wetting any part of it.

 Fertilizer Requirements: